Jarrett Allen NBA Preview vs. the Celtics

 Jarrett Allen Insights vs. the Celtics

+- Allen is responsible for attempting 7.0% of his team's field goal attempts this season with 7.7 per game.

-- Allen's opponents, the Celtics, have one of the slowest offensive tempos, ranking 28th, averaging 101.8 possessions per game, while his Cavaliers average 100.5 per game, which ranks 13th among NBA teams.
+- Allen's Cavaliers average 100.6 possessions per game, which ranks 13th among NBA teams, while the Celtics are one of the league's slowest with 101.7 possessions per contest.

-- Defensively, the Celtics are ranked third in the NBA, allowing 108.8 points per game.
+- Conceding 109.0 points per contest, the Celtics are the fourth-ranked squad in the league defensively.

-- Conceding 43.3 rebounds per contest, the Celtics are the 11th-ranked squad in the league.
+- The Celtics are the ninth-ranked squad in the league, giving up 42.9 rebounds per game.

-- The Celtics give up 23.7 assists per game, third-ranked in the league.
+- The Celtics give up 23.9 assists per game, third-ranked in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!